zebedeeio/nodejs-sdk/README.md

 [![npm version](https://badge.fury.io/js/zebedee-nodejs.svg)](https://badge.fury.io/js/zebedee-nodejs)

 ZEBEDEE NodeJS SDK to integrate Bitcoin Lightning microtransactions into your game server or application server with ease.

 ## Documentation

-For detailed information about the endpoints available in the ZEBEDEE platform please refer to our [Documentation Website](https://beta-docs.zebedee.io).
+For detailed information about the endpoints available in the ZEBEDEE platform please refer to our [Documentation Website](https://documentation.zebedee.io) or the [RESTful API Reference Website](https://beta-docs.zebedee.io).

 ## Installation